Tuesday, July 7, 2009

 I also want to think(link) more about the intersections of Capitalism and Christianity...I'm thinking about the concept of ownership, property, rights, power...

-Jacques Derrida, Allison Bechdal, Riki Wilchins, Kevin Kumashiro, Dorothy Allison, Ani Difranco, and, and, and...tattooed on me if we want to think about how culture shapes identity.
+I was thinking in class that I may need to get the names of Judith Butler, Leslie Feinberg, Jacques Derrida, Allison Bechdal, Riki Wilchins, Kevin Kumashiro, Dorothy Allison, Ani Difranco, and, and, and...tattooed on me if we want to think about how culture shapes identity.
 We cannot separate ourselves from the culture we live in; I used to think I was authentic, but the people around me, the ones wearing Nike logos, were not--but truthfully...nothing about me is original, really.
 The words I use, the way I've come to understand my idenity has been informed by the theorists, friends, and writers and artists and activists I've come to know.
 So, how do i give credit where credit is due?

 Tuesday, June 30, 2009